Deciding Predicate Logical Theories of Real-Valued Functions: Scalar Quantification

-where $X\in\mathcal{F}_2$ and the interval bounds on variables represent the obvious abbreviations. \TODO{explain the role of the bounds, also provide examples without bounds?} Many problems resulting from the synthesis of correctness certificates for continuous systems (e.g., Lyapunov function~\cite{Khalil:02}, barrier certificates~\cite{Prajna:04} and their generalizations~\cite{Platzer:18,Han:21}), belong to this class.
+Many problems resulting from the synthesis of correctness certificates for continuous systems (e.g., Lyapunov function~\cite{Khalil:02}, barrier certificates~\cite{Prajna:04} and their generalizations~\cite{Platzer:18,Han:21,Edwards:24}), belong to the class under discussion.
+It allows the formulation of initial value problems such as

+which is unsatisfiable, since the solution of this initial value problem grows over all bounds as $t$ approaches $1$.
+In general, the existence of (time-unbounded) solutions of polynomial initial value problems is undecidable~\cite{Graca:08a}, which shows that the satisfiability of the class formulas under discussion is undecidable.
+However, we will see that it is still possible to provide a certain characterization of computability based on a robustness requirement on the input formula.

 In Subsection~\ref{sec:prov-satisf}, we will introduce a method for checking satisfiability under the condition that the functional variables are instantiated to fixed, user-provided polynomials.
-In Subsection~\ref{sec:robust-satisf}, we will introduce a robustness property of formulas that will allow us to characterize solvability of formulas.
-In Subsection~\ref{sec:completeness}, we will introduce a systematic method for applying the satisfiability check from Subsection~\ref{sec:prov-satisf} and ensuring that it will succeed for all formulas satisfying the robustness property.
-In Subsection~\ref{sec:pract-comp}, we will discuss the relevance of the method for practical computation.
+In Subsection~\ref{sec:search-algorithm} we will introduce an algorithm for checking satisfiability that systematically searches for such instantiations.
+In Subsection~\ref{sec:robust-satisf}, we will introduce a robustness property of formulas that will allow us to characterize termination of this algorithm.
+And in Subsection~\ref{sec:completeness}, we will show how the introduced robustness property ensures success of the algorithm introduced in Subsection~\ref{sec:search-algorithm}.